SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``"visibility"``
-    A string indicating a hint for UIs, for which user roles the module should be
+    A string giving a hint for UIs, for which user roles the module should be
     displayed, hidden or allow read access only.
+MUST be one of the values on
-    MUST be one of the values on the two visibility columns.
-The default is "www".
+    the two visibility columns.
+The default is ``"www"``.

     .. table:: possible combinations of access hints